emenjivar/android-vulnerabilities-lab/README.md

 # Getting started
 1. Clone the repository
-2. Commit and your push your changes
+2. Commit and your push your changes to main
 3. Wait for the codeQL pipeline
 4. Check the results under the `Security` tab in Github.